Chicago Park, California: Shebley's hatchery

+Nevada County Narrow Gauge Railroad

 In 1872, the Coleman Brothers purchased the Buena Vista and Storms ranches, and other properties in the area, as they were developing the Nevada County Narrow Gauge Railroad, known affectionately as the "Never Come Never Go."
-Completed in 1876, the Railroad connected the area to the transcontinental railroad at Colfax, spurring its agricultural development.
-Among other things, the Colemans established a saw mill and cleared land of trees to build the Railroad and to feed the Railroad's steam locomotives.
+Completed in 1876, the railroad connected the area to the transcontinental railroad at Colfax, spurring its agricultural development.
+Among other things, the Colemans established a saw mill and cleared land of trees to build the railroad and to feed the railroad's steam locomotives.
 Stations in the area were established at Storms Ranch, just south of present Lakewood Lane; at Buena Vista, just south of the present intersection of You Bet Road and Highway 174; and at Peardale.
 The Railroad provided a good means of transporting agricultural products to market.
 Still standing at the intersection of Mount Olive and Lower Colfax Roads is the Pacific Fruit Packing Shed, built in 1930 alongside the railroad tracks, to replace an earlier shed which collapsed in a snowstorm.

-The Railroad also brought people to Chicago Park for recreation at sites such as Shebley's Pond.
-In 1908, the Railroad was rerouted to run directly through Chicago Park, causing the Chicago Park station to be relocated close to where the packing shed now stands.
-The Railroad was discontinued in the 1940s and the bridge across the Bear River was removed in 1963 to make way for Rollins Dam.
+The railroad also brought people to Chicago Park for recreation at sites such as Shebley's Pond.
+In 1908, the railroad was rerouted to run directly through Chicago Park, causing the Chicago Park station to be relocated close to where the packing shed now stands.
+The railroad was discontinued in the 1940s and the bridge across the Bear River was removed in 1963 to make way for Rollins Dam.